WordPress/openverse/rfcs/trust-and-safety/20230109-trust_and_safety_overview.md

 stories and accompanying assumptions and technical and process requirements needed to meet the assumptions.

+## General considerations

+### Accessibility

+While considering the user stories and accompanying requirements and assumptions, keep in mind that content moderation is not just about keeping Openverse legal.
+It is also about accessibility.
+If Openverse users are confronted with sensitive materials without their consent, then Openverse is not an accessible platform.
+Likewise, Openverse is used by a diverse set of people, including children in educational environments.
+Consider that the age and other intersectionalities of a user will influence how they're affected by content moderation policies (both successes and failures).

+### The relevance of scanning for known illegal materials

 Note that a distinct feature of Openverse _as it exists today, in early 2023_ is that there is no method for anyone to upload content directly to us.
 Every single provider is manually added to the catalogue.
 We currently rely heavily on